-In recent years, ransomware authors have discovered the lucrative nature of running an RaaS operation.
-And there has been no shortage of threat actor groups building out RaaS operations to spread ransomware across nearly every industry.
-Here are some of those RaaS providers:
+In recent years, ransomware authors have discovered the lucrative nature of running a RaaS operation.
+And there hasn't been any shortage of threat actor groups building out RaaS operations to spread ransomware across nearly every industry.

 - DarkSide.
-Among the most notorious RaaS operators is DarkSide.
-This group is reported to be responsible for the Colonial Pipeline attack In May 2021.
+Among the most notorious RaaS operators, this group is reported to be responsible for the Colonial Pipeline attack in May 2021.
 DarkSide is thought to have got its start in August 2020 and was particularly active in the first few months of 2021.

 - Dharma.
 Dharma Ransomware first emerged in 2016 and was initially known as CrySis.
-Over the years there have been many Dharma Ransomware variants, but it was in 2020 that Dharma emerged in a RaaS model.
+Over the years, there have been many Dharma Ransomware variants, but in 2020, Dharma emerged in a RaaS model.

 - DoppelPaymer.
 DoppelPaymer has been linked to several incidents -- including one against a hospital in Germany in 2020 that resulted in the death of a patient.

 - LockBit.
-LockBit first emerged in September 2019 as the ".abcd virus," which was the file extension the group uses to encrypt victim files.
+LockBit first emerged in September 2019 as the ".abcd virus," which is the file extension the group uses to encrypt victim's files.
 Among the attributes of LockBit is its ability to automatically self-propagate in a target network.
 This makes it an attractive RaaS for would-be attackers.

 - Ryuk.
 Ryuk is thought to have been active since at least 2017, though the RaaS was more active in 2019.
 Some researchers alleged the group was based in North Korea, which has been refuted by multiple security firms, including CrowdStrike and FireEye.